journeyapps/mongo-oplog-backup/README.md

 or an FTP site.
 This project only provides the tools to produce the backup files, and it's up to you to transfer it to a backup medium.

-Interally the `mongodump` command is used for the backup operations.
+Internally the `mongodump` command is used for the backup operations.
 Initially a full dump is performed, after which incremetal backups are performed by backing up new sections of the oplog.
 Only the standard BSON format from mongodump is used.